 - Butter: Melt for the crust and keep soft for the crumble so it mixes easily.

 - Cinnamon: Adds sweet, warm flavor.
-We’ll use it in the crust and icing.
+This is used in the crust and icing.

 - Canned apple pie filling: If the slices are big, chop them up a bit.